Driving School FAQs

 Yes, ProScot has automatic cars if you would like clutch free motoring - no problem!
 Automatics, by making the physical job of driving much easier, give you more time to concentrate on what's happening on the road.
 Please check for availability in your area.

 How much are lessons with a ProScot instructor?

 Prices vary depending upon the area, the duration of the lesson, for example, the hourly rate for a 2 hour lesson is cheaper than a 1hour lesson.
 Block bookings are also cheaper than 2 hour lessons.
 Lessons paid in advance also qualify for a discount off the standard rate.
 The more you book the cheaper your lesson becomes.
 Please contact the office for special offers and seasonal discounts which may be available.

 Driving is a skill that some people learn quicker than others.
-The Driving Standards Agency states that on average a person requires approximately 44 hours of professional lessons combined with approximately 22 hours of private practice.
+The Driving and Vehicle Standards Agency states that on average a person requires approximately 44 hours of professional lessons combined with approximately 22 hours of private practice.
 Your instructor will monitor your progress at the end of each lesson using ProScot's training formula and progress chart and from this you will be able to assess how near test standard you are.

 ProScot's pass rate as a school exceeds 70% average.
 The national pass rate is approximately 42%, which puts us in the top 5% for driving schools.

 Do ProScot provide Theory Test Training?

 ProScot also have an interactive computer suite at their head office in Kirkcaldy where you can brush up on your theory and hazard perception skills, testing your knowledge for FREE when you are learning to drive with a ProScot instructor.